oasiswho/vcfbox/README.md

 You can use such as [OrthoFinder](https://github.com/davidemms/OrthoFinder) to get an Orthogroups directory.
 And then use this command to get a single-copy genes ID list.

-**The sing-copy gene list should have as same number of chromosome as gff file and VCF file.**
+**The VCF file should have as same number of chromosome as (or less) GFF file and Single-copy gene file.**

 **And all of them should have same order.**